Harshitpal1/Data-Analytics-Task-5-Exploratory-Data-Analysis-EDA-/README.md

-#Exploratory Data Analysis on the Titanic Dataset
-This repository contains the solution for the Task 5: Exploratory Data Analysis (EDA) as part of the Data Analyst Internship selection process for Elevate Labs.

-Objective
-The primary objective of this project is to perform a thorough exploratory data analysis on the Titanic dataset.
-The goal is to uncover underlying patterns, identify trends, and extract meaningful insights about the factors that influenced passenger survival during the disaster.

-Dataset
-The analysis was conducted on the classic Titanic Dataset, which contains demographic and travel information for passengers aboard the Titanic.

-Tools and Libraries
-Language: Python

-Libraries:

-Pandas: For data manipulation and cleaning.

-Matplotlib & Seaborn: For data visualization and plotting.

-Jupyter Notebook: As the development environment.

-Analysis Workflow
-The EDA was structured around the hints provided in the task description and followed a standard data analysis workflow:

-Data Loading and Inspection: The dataset was loaded, and initial inspections were performed using .info(), .describe(), and .value_counts() to understand its structure, identify missing values, and get a statistical summary.

-Data Cleaning: Missing values, especially in the 'Age' and 'Embarked' columns, were handled appropriately.

-Univariate Analysis: Individual features were analyzed using histograms and count plots to understand their distributions (e.g., age distribution, passenger class distribution).

-Bivariate and Multivariate Analysis: Relationships between variables were explored.
-Key visualizations included:

-Bar charts to compare survival rates across different categories (like Gender and Pclass).

-Scatter plots to investigate relationships between numerical variables.

-A heatmap based on a correlation matrix to quickly identify correlations.

-A pairplot to get a comprehensive overview of pairwise relationships.

-Insight Generation: Observations were documented for each visual, and a final summary of findings was compiled to explain the factors affecting survival.

-Interview Questions & Answers
-This section provides answers to the interview questions listed in the task.

-1. What is EDA and why is it important?
-Exploratory Data Analysis (EDA) is the process of analyzing and visualizing datasets to summarize their main characteristics, uncover patterns, and identify anomalies.
-It is critically important because it provides the foundational understanding of the data before formal modeling, helping to guide feature engineering, hypothesis testing, and the selection of appropriate analytical techniques.

-2. Which plots do you use to check correlation?
-To check for correlation, the most effective plots are:

-Heatmap: Best for visualizing a correlation matrix of multiple variables.

-Scatter Plot: Ideal for examining the relationship between two specific numerical variables.

-Pair Plot: Useful for getting a quick overview of pairwise relationships across all numerical variables in a dataset.

-3. How do you handle skewed data?
-Skewed data can be handled by applying mathematical transformations to make its distribution more symmetric (or "normal-like").
-Common techniques include:

-Log Transformation: Effective for data with positive skew.

-Square Root Transformation: A milder transformation for positive skew.

-Box-Cox Transformation: A statistical method that finds the optimal power transformation for the data.

-4. How to detect multicollinearity?
-Multicollinearity (high correlation between independent variables) can be detected using:

-Correlation Matrix: A heatmap can visually reveal high correlation values (e.g., > 0.7 or < -0.7) between variables.

-Variance Inflation Factor (VIF): VIF measures how much the variance of a regression coefficient is inflated due to its correlation with other predictors.
-A VIF score greater than 5 or 10 is often considered problematic.

-5. What are univariate, bivariate, and multivariate analyses?
-Univariate Analysis: Analyzing a single variable to describe its properties (e.g., histogram, box plot, mean).

-Bivariate Analysis: Analyzing two variables to explore their relationship (e.g., scatter plot, bar chart comparing two groups).

-Multivariate Analysis: Analyzing three or more variables simultaneously to understand their complex interactions (e.g., 3D scatter plot, correlation heatmap).

-6. Difference between heatmap and pairplot?
-A heatmap is a single plot that uses color to represent the magnitude of correlation between all pairs of variables in a matrix, providing a quick, high-level summary.
-In contrast, a pairplot creates a grid of several plots, showing detailed scatterplots for each pairwise relationship and the distribution of each individual variable on the diagonal.
-It offers a more granular visual inspection.

-7. How do you summarize your insights?
-To summarize insights effectively, you should:

-Start with the most significant findings.

-Clearly and concisely state each conclusion.

-Support your claims with evidence from your analysis (e.g., "As seen in the bar chart of survival by gender...").

-Relate the insights back to the main objective of the analysis.
+# Task 5: Exploratory Data Analysis (EDA)
+**Data Analyst Internship – Elevate Labs**

+## 📌 Objective
+Perform a comprehensive Exploratory Data Analysis (EDA) on the Titanic dataset to extract meaningful insights using statistical and visual exploration techniques.

+---

+## 📂 Dataset
+- **Name:** Titanic Dataset (as recommended in task description)
+- **Source:** Provided by Elevate Labs
+- **Description:** Passenger details such as demographics, ticket class, fare, and survival status.

+---

+## 🛠 Tools Used
+- **Python** – Data analysis and scripting
+- **Pandas** – Data manipulation and inspection
+- **Matplotlib** – Data visualization
+- **Seaborn** – Advanced and aesthetic plotting

+---

+## 🔍 EDA Process

+### **1. Initial Data Inspection**
+- `.info()` – Data types and missing values
+- `.describe()` – Statistical summaries
+- `.value_counts()` – Categorical variable distributions

+### **2. Data Visualization**
+- **Histograms** – Numerical distributions
+- **Boxplots** – Outlier detection
+- **Scatterplots** – Relationship analysis
+- **Heatmap** – Correlation identification
+- **Pairplot** – Pairwise relationships and distributions

+### **3. Key Insights**
+- Females had a significantly higher survival rate than males.
+- Passengers in higher classes had better survival rates.
+- Younger passengers had slightly better survival chances.
+- Higher fares correlated with better survival probability.

+---

+## 💬 Interview Q&A

+**1. What is EDA and why is it important?**
+EDA is the process of summarizing a dataset’s main characteristics through statistics and visualizations.
+It helps identify patterns, anomalies, and trends before modeling.

+**2. Which plots do you use to check correlation?**
+- Heatmap (correlation matrix)
+- Scatterplot (two numerical variables)
+- Pairplot (multiple scatterplots for all pairs)

+**3. How do you handle skewed data?**
+- Log Transformation
+- Square Root Transformation
+- Box-Cox Transformation

+**4. How to detect multicollinearity?**
+- Correlation Matrix (Heatmap)
+- Variance Inflation Factor (VIF > 5 or 10)

+**5. What are univariate, bivariate, and multivariate analyses?**
+- **Univariate**: One variable (e.g., histogram)
+- **Bivariate**: Two variables (e.g., scatterplot)
+- **Multivariate**: More than two variables (e.g., pairplot)

+**6. Difference between Heatmap and Pairplot?**
+- **Heatmap**: Color-coded summary of correlations in a matrix.
+- **Pairplot**: Scatterplots and distributions for each pair of variables.

+**7. How do you summarize insights?**
+State key findings, link them to objectives, and support them with evidence from visuals and statistics.

+---

+## 📊 Final Summary of Findings
+The Titanic EDA revealed that survival chances were influenced by gender, passenger class, fare, and age.
+Females and first-class passengers had significantly better survival rates, suggesting socio-economic status and gender norms impacted rescue priorities.

+---